kcorra26/CheckersGroupGame/README.md

 ```
 where ``<num>`` is the number of rows of checkers pieces the board will have.
 The default is ``num = 3`` (a standard checkerboard).
 This parameter must come
 before bot parameters when running the TUI.
+Please note that when the board
+gets big enough, the game is more likely to end in a draw because of the ```40-move-rule```.

 To play against a bot, run
 ```